javorszky/framework-muxer-showdown/README.md

 Yep, it supports it.
 In the `httprouter.Handle` signature, the third parameter is the parameters in the path, but query parameters aren't contained there.

 #### Grouping
+This is ... weird, because it's not even supported as much as net/http.
+There's an issue: https://github.com/julienschmidt/httprouter/pull/89, in 2016 there was a promise of a "new version", but current version does not support it.

+There's a separate middleware?
+Or a module here: https://github.com/omgnuts/go-subware

+But it's... an eeeeehhhh, I'd rather don't want to deal with this.

+I tried to mount a sub router to a route, and it does not work.

 #### Overlaps